gui3/fluidite/README.md

 ## <a name="example"></a>example
 ```
-:h1> this is a h1 title with class ._fluidite
+:h1> this is a h1 title

 :hLine;
           above this should be a line

 you need to go to @https://thisPage;
 or to search for some #hashtags;